 - Academic Affairs includes activities related to approval, modification, disapproval, or discontinuance of academic programs, extended campus activities, academic course inventory, admissions standards, accountability, statewide strategic planning, early childhood literacy, baccalaureate degree transfer, academic common market, and licensure of independent colleges and universities.
 Testing and Local P-16 Council initiatives are funded through the council's pass-through programs.
 "New economy" responsibilities of this unit include oversight of the Science and Technology funding program and coordination of the state's economic development initiatives in conjunction with the Economic Development Cabinet. - Adult Education was transferred to the Council in 2003.
-This unit provides governmental relations, communications, information, technology, and business office support to the adult education program unit. - The Finance unit is responsible for developing funding approaches for the institutions, the analysis of postsecondary education financial information, the review and recommendation of capital construction projects, tuition setting, reciprocity agreements, and the administration of the strategic investment and incentive trust funds.
+This unit provides governmental relations, communications, information, technology, and business office support to the adult education program unit. - The Kentucky Virtual University/Virtual Library operates a comprehensive set of university programs that include over 16,000 learners.
+The virtual library is a consortium of public and private postsecondary education libraries, the Kentucky Department for Libraries and Archives, the Kentucky Department of Education, the county and city public libraries, and special libraries.
+The Agency Operations unit provides governmental relations, communications, information, technology, and business office support to the program activities of the Kentucky Virtual University/Virtual Library program unit. - The Finance unit is responsible for developing funding approaches for the institutions, the analysis of postsecondary education financial information, the review and recommendation of capital construction projects, tuition setting, reciprocity agreements, and the administration of the strategic investment and incentive trust funds.
 In addition to these institutionally focused activities, the Finance unit also is responsible for the administrative and business operations of the agency: budgeting, accounting, purchasing, printing/copying, telecommunications services, and inventory control. - Information Technology includes those activities related to the collection and analysis of student data collected through the agency's comprehensive data base, support and maintenance of the agency's computing needs including the local area network and coordination of statewide technology efforts.
 The information technology unit provides services to all of the program units of the Council.